ocademy-ai/machine-learning/awesome/CONTRIBUTING.md

 2. `cd machine-learning/awesome/database`.
 3. `docker compose up`.
 4. Go visit `http://localhost:8055`.

-Now you are ready to make changes to the data through the Directus Data Studio App.
-Go through this official [instruction](https://docs.directus.io/app/data-model.html) about how to use the web app, if you want to know better about it.
+5. Update data through the Directus Data Studio App.
+Go through this official [instruction](https://docs.directus.io/app/data-model.html) if you want to learn how to use it.

-#### Update the corresponding Jupyter Notebook
+#### STEP 2.
+Update the corresponding Jupyter Notebook

 You need nothing but a Jupyter Notebook environment for to start the development of this step.
 You can either [set up the environnement in your local or use any cloud based solutions like Google Colab](https://chat.openai.com/share/7debcafb-21b4-44ca-a9cf-bddcca73047d).
 If you are using VSCode, please follow [this](https://chat.openai.com/share/7debcafb-21b4-44ca-a9cf-bddcca73047d).